-- Correct it as soon as possible and file Copy A and Form 1096 with your Internal Revenue Service Center (see part D on - Furnish statements to recipients showing the correction.
+- Correct it as soon as possible and file Copy A and Form 1096 with your Internal Revenue Service Center (see part D). - Furnish statements to recipients showing the correction.

-When making a correction, complete all information (see Filing Corrected Returns on Paper Forms on page 7).
+When making a correction, complete all information (see Filing corrected returns on paper forms, later).